 Book an Aboriginal interpreter

-You can book an Indigenous language interpreter to work anytime - 24 hours a day, seven days a week.
+You can book an Aboriginal language interpreter to work anytime - 24 hours a day, seven days a week.

 Except in emergencies, booking requests must be made at least two days before the appointment.